kindlerprince/Tries/README.md

 5. Print all the words
 6. Exit
 Enter the option :
-- Rohit Singh syas that this community is amazing.
+- Rohit Singh says that this community is amazing.